COSIN3-UOC/BUNGen/README.md

 The parameters of the model are the following.

 ## Inputs:
+positional arguments:

-1) rw  = int: number of row nodes that form a block
+1) rows  = int: number of row nodes that form a block
-2) cl  = int: number of col nodes that form a block
+2) cols  = int: number of col nodes that form a block
-3) B   = int >= 1: number of blocks on which the main matrix will be divided
+3) block_number   = int >= 1: number of blocks on which the main matrix will be divided
 4) P   = in [0, 1] value of the parameter that control the amount of noise outside a perfect nested
-5) mu  = in [0, 1] value of the parameter that control the amount of noise outside the blocks
+5) mu  = in [0, 1] value of the parameter that control the amount of noise outside the blocks.
 6) alpha = float: bounded in (x1,x2) be the scaling parameter of the distribution, default 2.5.
 	For networks with equal block size set alpha = 0.
 7) bipartite = bool: True for bipartite networks, false for unipartite.
 If not given it will generate a unipartite network.